Certification Body (CB)

 Definition:

-A Certification Body (CB) is an independent organization that evaluates and certifies that products, systems, or organizations meet functional safety standards like IEC 61508 or IEC 61511.
+A Certification Body (CB) is an independent organization that evaluates and certifies that products, systems, or organizations meet functional safety standards like IEC 61508.

 Key Points: